polok-dev98/BioMedical_QuestionAnswerng_system_with_T5Transformers/README.md

-# About the project
+# About the project:
-A question & answering system using T5 Transformers (Hugging Face) and Pytorch Lightning .
+A question & answering system using T5 Transformers (Hugging Face) and Pytorch Lightning.
 Here used Bio-Medical Dataset to train the model and predicting the answer.

 1. Used Pytorch Lightning for creating DataSet, DataLoader and DataModule in the custom DataFrame.